Willie Miller (basketball)

-Willie V. Miller Jr. (born July 13, 1977) is a Filipino professional basketball coach and former player.
-He is an assistant coach for the Converge FiberXers of the Philippine Basketball Association (PBA).
-He last played for the Pilipinas MX3 Kings of the ASEAN Basketball League.
-He has started at the point guard position mostly but could also play the shooting guard spot.
-Miller has won four PBA championships and two PBA Most Valuable Player Awards.
+Willie V. Miller Jr. (born July 13, 1977) is a Filipino professional basketball coach and former player who currently serves as an assistant coach for the Converge FiberXers of the Philippine Basketball Association (PBA).
+A versatile guard, he primarily played as a point guard but was also capable of playing the shooting guard position.
+Miller last played professionally for the Pilipinas MX3 Kings in the ASEAN Basketball League.
+He has started at the point guard position but also played the shooting guard position.
+Widely regarded as one of the greatest guards in PBA history, he won four PBA championships and two PBA Most Valuable Player Awards.

-Miller played college basketball for Letran, where he was highly promoted in the national media as a future PBA superstar.
-After graduating, he was selected with the first overall pick in the 2001 PBA draft by the Thunder.
-Miller led them to two PBA championships before he got traded to the Alaska Aces where he also won one.
-He also won one championship with Talk N' Text.
+Miller played college basketball for Letran, where he was widely touted by the national media as a future PBA superstar.
+After graduating, he was selected with the first overall by the Thunder in the 2001 PBA draft.
+He led the franchise to two PBA championships before being traded to the Alaska Aces where he captured another title.
+Miller later added a fourth championship with Talk N' Text Tropang Texters.

 Collegiate career

 Miller played collegiate basketball for the Letran Knights in the NCAA.